-The function $\tau$ is useful in situations where, given two consecutive states $s_i$ and $s_j$ , there may be two features f and f' such that probabilities $B(f, s_i)$ and $B(f, s_j)$ are very high, but features f and f' have some combined property that makes it unlikely for them to be consecutively observed in states $s_i$ and $s_j$ .
+The function τ is useful in situations where, given two consecutive states s_i and s_j , there may be two features f and f'such that probabilities $B(f, s_i)$ and $B(f, s_i)$ are very high, but features f and f have some combined property that makes it unlikely for them to be consecutively observed in states s_i and s_i .
 To further explain this concept, we refer to the HSSM defined in Fig. 2.
-Function $p(\phi|s_1)$ measures the observation likelihood by comparing the edge orientation at f with the orientation modeled by state $s_1$ , which corresponds to the upright orientation.
-Without the feature transition function $\tau$ , registration $[(f_1 : s_1), (f_2 : s_1)]$ is as likely as registration $[(f_1 : s_1), (f_3 : s_1)]$ , since $f_1, f_2$ , and $f_3$ all have the same upright orientation.
-However, with an appropriately designed feature transition probability function $\tau$ , the difference between successively observed features can be taken into account.
-A sequence that involves an unlikely transition, e.g., $[(f_1 : s_1), (f_3 : s_1)]$ , is penalized with a high registration cost.
-A transition between observed features that is compatible with the transition modeled by successive states, e.g., $[(f_1 : s_1), (f_2 : s_1)]$ , is likely and thus yields a low registration cost.
+Function $p(\phi|s_1)$ measures the observation likelihood by comparing the edge orientation at f with the orientation modeled by state s_1 , which corresponds to the upright orientation.
+Without the feature transition function τ , registration $[(f_1:s_1), (f_2:s_1)]$ is as likely as registration $[(f_1:s_1),(f_3:s_1)]$, since f_1 , f_2 , and f_3 all have the same upright orientation.
+However, with an appropriately designed feature transition probability function τ , the difference between successively observed features can be taken into account.
+A sequence that involves an unlikely transition, for example, $[(f_1:s_1), (f_3:s_1)]$, is penalized with a high registration cost.
+A transition between observed features that is compatible with the transition modeled by successive states, for example, $[(f_1 : s_1), (f_2 : s_1)]$, is likely and, thus, yields a low registration cost.

-We note that instead of using a function $\tau$ to model consecutive features, an alternative is to expand the state space, so that each state explicitly corresponds to a specific feature position and orientation.
+We note that instead of using a function τ to model consecutive features, an alternative is to expand the state space so that each state explicitly corresponds to a specific feature position and orientation.

-3) Determining Scales of Object Parts: As we described in Section III-C, a desirable observationstate registration must comply with certain scale constraints between the shape parts of the object to be located (see Figs. 3c, and 4c-d).
-In order to solve the scale-dependency problem, we adopted the segmental HMM formulations in Eq.
-6 to model the "duration behavior" of each object state, i.e., how many features may be continuously observed in the same state.
+4.2.3 Determining Scales of Object Parts

+As we described in Section 3.3, a desirable observation-state registration must comply with certain scale constraints between the shape parts of the object to be located (see Figs. 3c, 4c, and 4d).
+In order to solve the scale-dependency problem, we adopted the segmental HMM formulations in (6) to model the "duration behavior" of each object state, that is, how many features may be continuously observed in the same state.

-In a segmental HMM, a single state $q_i$ models a sequence of (similar) observations, i.e., the segment, and their dependency relations.
+In a segmental HMM, a single state q_i models a sequence of (similar) observations, that is, the segment, and their dependency relations.
 The modeling of such extra constraints is absent in traditional HMMs [2].
-In Eq.
-6, by specifying a common reference scale $\omega$ for the state duration probability $p(d|q, \omega; D)$ , we explicitly model how likely an object part may appear at a particular scale.
-By this means we can incorporate the dependencies of the scales of different object parts as additional constraints into the registration process and thus achieve meaningful results.
+In (6), by specifying a common reference scale ω for the state duration probability $p(d|q, \omega; D)$, we explicitly model how likely an object part may appear at a particular scale.
+By this means, we can incorporate the dependencies of the scales of different object parts as additional constraints into the registration process and, thus, achieve meaningful results.